xamfoo/tmp-1/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(Shell);
 ```

-- We can probably use the shorthand for `mapDispatchToProps`:
 - Instead of passing layout to the component and dispatching based on it, we
   could also handle the checking of the layout state in fetchConfig action.
 In
   that case we do not need to pass in the layout state to this component.
+- We could probably use the shorthand for `mapDispatchToProps`:
 ```javascript
 const mapDispatchToProps = {
   onFetchConfig: fetchConfig,